solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-09-AzureBatch/README.md

 ## Exercise 1: Configure Batch Service

 - Browse to the Azure Portal.
-- Select the `pgsqldevSUFFIX` batch service.
+- Select the `pgsqldevSUFFIX` batch account.
 - Under **Features** select **Pools**.
 - Ensure a pool called **main** is displayed, if not create it.
 - Select the **main** pool.